SirYancy/computer-apps/book/ch4-spreadsheets/tutorial-functions-charts.md

 A line graphs are really great for showing changes over time.
 A very common example would be to show stock prices changes over time.
-For a fun contemporary look at a line graph, here's the price of BitCoins over the last year.
+For a fun contemporary look at a line graph, here's the price of BitCoins since about 2010.

 ![The price of a Bitcoin in USD(\$) over the last year.](images/tutorial_charts/bitcoin.png)